alexyy802/waifucord/docs/api.rst

 .. function:: on_guild_remove(guild)

-    Called when a :class:`Guild` is removed from the :class:`Client`.
+    Called when a :class:`Guild` is removed from the :class:`Bunny`.

     This happens through, but not limited to, these circumstances:

-    - The client got banned.
+    - The bunny got banned.
-    - The client got kicked.
+    - The bunny got kicked.
-    - The client left the guild.
+    - The bunny left the guild.
-    - The client or the guild owner deleted the guild.
+    - The bunny or the guild owner deleted the guild.

-    In order for this event to be invoked then the :class:`Client` must have been part of the guild to begin with. (i.e. it is part of :attr:`Client.guilds`)
+    In order for this event to be invoked then the :class:`Bunny` must have been part of the guild to begin with. (i.e. it is part of :attr:`Bunny.guilds`)

     This requires :attr:`Intents.guilds` to be enabled.